Cote de Pablo: After NCIS

-In 2014 de Pablo was cast in the film The 33, about the 2010 Copiapó mining accident, as the wife of one of the miners.
+In 2014, de Pablo was cast in the film The 33, about the 2010 Copiapó mining accident, as the wife of one of the miners.
 She was also cast in the 2015 CBS miniseries The Dovekeepers, based on the Alice Hoffman novel.
 In March 2016, Deadline Hollywood reported de Pablo is slated to return to series television as Laura Kale in Syfy's thriller-drama, Prototype, pending negotiations.
 In April 2016, TVLine columnist Matt Mitovich confirmed de Pablo's return to series television.
 The show was to feature "three unlikely colleagues—two of them played by de Pablo and Jack Davenport—who inadvertently stumble upon an invention that challenges the very nature of quantum physics—a discovery which in turn puts their lives in grave danger."
 In August 2016, Deadline reported that Syfy passed on the show.

-On August 28, 2018 Deadline announced that de Pablo and former NCIS castmate Michael Weatherly would be the executive producers of the upcoming CBS detective drama MIA, written by Shepard Boucher.
+On August 28, 2018 Deadline announced that de Pablo and former NCIS castmate Michael Weatherly would be the executive producers of the upcoming CBS detective drama MIA, written by Shepard Boucher; however the series did not proceed to production.

+In 2024, it was announced that de Pablo would reprise her role as Ziva David with on-screen love interest Michael Weatherly reprising his role as Tony DiNozzo in a new NCIS spin-off series called NCIS: Tony & Ziva on Paramount+.

+In September 2025, the first three episodes of Tony & Ziva were made available on streaming services.

 Music

-De Pablo performed a portion of Tom Waits' song "Temptation" on the NCIS episode "Last Man Standing", which first aired in the US on September 23, 2008.
+De Pablo performed a portion of Tom Waits' song "Temptation" on the NCIS episode "Last Man Standing", which first aired in the United States on September 23, 2008.
 Her full performance of the song, including some lyrics in French, appears on NCIS: The Official TV Soundtrack, which was released on February 10, 2009.

 She is the singer in Roberto Pitre's Vivo en vida where she sings "Samba in Prelude" and "Cry Me a River".
 De Pablo was also featured on The 33's official soundtrack, singing "Gracias a la Vida".